 Other attractions in Sydney which you can explore

 The Rocks, a fantastic base for sightseeing is the city’s historic district, with its spectacular harbor views, heritage-listed buildings, shops, museums, galleries, and courtyard cafés.
 A historic area was once home to the Gadigal aboriginal people and later became the country’s first site of European settlement.
-Rocks Discovery Museum, reminds the area’s fascinating transformation from traditional aboriginal lands to convict slum to tourist hot spot.
+Rocks Discovery Museum, reminds the area’s fascinating transformation from traditional aboriginal lands to convict slums to tourist hot spots.

 Taronga Zoo – Your entrance ticket lets you enjoy close-up encounters with iconic Aussie natives such as the koala, kangaroo, and platypus and other animals from around the world, plus superb views of the Sydney skyline with the Sky Safari cable car, which gives you the chance to look down into the animal enclosures and enjoy sweeping views of Sydney Harbour Bridge Highlights include the Lemur Walk-Through, Koala Encounter, and Seal Show.
 From the city, buses to the zoo depart from Wynyard or you can hop aboard a ferry at Circular Quay.

-Art Gallery of New South Wales – most distinguished art museums that houses collection of works from European and Asian artist inside a building that dates back from 1885.
-It also keep one of the largest collections of aboriginal art in Australia.
+Art Gallery of New South Wales – most distinguished art museum that houses a collection of works from European and Asian artists inside a building that dates back from 1885.
+It also keeps one of the largest collections of aboriginal art in Australia.
 After admiring all the masterpieces, you can also relax at the café or restaurant, or shop at the gallery gift shop.

 Chinatown – Just 800 meters from Darling Harbor, you can walk over in less than 10 minutes.
-Being a Chinese, of course I don’t miss out this place.
-I visited and had lunch at one of the restaurant here.
+Being Chinese, of course I don’t miss out on this place.
+I visited and had lunch at one of the restaurants here.
 You can shop for Chinese specialty items or feast on their Asian cuisine.
-The entrance and exit was framed by lion gates, this small district lies in the pedestrian zone of Dixon Street.
-If you happen to be here on Friday, catch up their night market that serves everything from dim sum to Vietnamese pho to teppanyaki.
+The entrance and exit were framed by lion gates, this small district lies in the pedestrian zone of Dixon Street.
+If you happen to be here on Friday, catch up on their night market that serves everything from dim sum to Vietnamese pho to teppanyaki.

 Australia’s borders are currently closed and entry to Australia remains strictly controlled to help prevent the spread of COVID-19.
 Travel to Australia is only available if you are exempt or you have been granted an individual exemption.